 "That makes a difference, doesn't it?"
 Mayne said.
 "Yes, I know about my little girl.
 Nobody ever knew I knew, but eight years ago I was sick in a hospital with a cut foot.
 The nurse I had talked to me-she's dead now.
-She didn't tell me any names, now.
-She didn't tell me any names, only that she'd had theatrical people before; she'd taken care of a little months before!
+She didn't tell me any names, only that she'd had theatrical people before; she'd taken care of a little actress that was having a baby a few months before!
 Somehow I tied it all up.
 I'd bring in Tam's name and watch her; I'd lay traps, and she fell into them all.
 She talked about Belmont; she'd been there until a few weeks before my case.

 "One day after I got well I went to Belmont.
-The rest was easy; the man at the gas station identified Tam, and I went up the road to the Hutton place.
-The old lady was there, digging plants, and the kid with her.
+The rest was easy; the man at the gas station identified Tam, and I went up the road to the Hutton. and I went up the road to the Hutton place.
+The old lady was there, digging plants, and the kid with place.